 - 1. Limitation- an exhibitor may weigh-in ten market animals and enter a maximum of four market animals. - 2.
-Any evidence of tampering with official 4-H tag, the animal and exhibitor will be disqualified. - 3.
-4-H exhibitors must have Market Beef identified in 4-H Online by 11:59 PM, February 1st. - 4.
-All 4-H and FFA Market Beef exhibitors must have all required paperwork turned into the Clarke County Extension Office by 3:00 PM, February 1st. - 5.
-All exhibitors showing Market Beef must be Youth for the Quality Care of Animals (YQCA) certified by May 15th to show. - 6.
-All purebred steers must have a tattoo and registration papers. - 7.
-Entries will be divided by breed, home raised, and weight based on weigh-in weights at fair, into suitable classes at the discretion of the fair officials. - 8.
+4-H Market Beef may be ID with either an approved Iowa 4-H or official USDA 840 tag. - 3.
+Any evidence of tampering with official 4-H tag or EID tag, the animal and exhibitor will be disqualified. - 4.
+4-H exhibitors must have Market Beef identified in 4-H Online by 11:59 PM, February 1st. - 5.
+All 4-H and FFA Market Beef exhibitors must have all required paperwork turned into the Clarke County Extension Office by 12:00 PM, Friday, January 31st. - 6.
+All exhibitors showing Market Beef must be Youth for the Quality Care of Animals (YQCA) certified by May 15th to show. - 7.
+All purebred steers must have a tattoo and registration papers. - 8.
+Entries will be divided by breed, home raised, and weight based on weigh-in weights at fair, into suitable classes at the discretion of the fair officials. - 9.
 Market Beef must weigh-in at 900 pounds to be eligible for market classes.
-If weight is less than 900 pounds, Market Beef will show in Heavy Feeder class. - 9.
+If weight is less than 900 pounds, Market Beef will show in Heavy Feeder class. - 10.
 Steers with bullish (stag) characteristics are not eligible for show.
-If identified, they will be required to leave the fairgrounds. - 10.
-To be eligible for 1st or 2nd in class, a Market Heifer must gain 2 pounds per day and a Market Steer must gain 2.2 pounds per day. - 11.
+If identified, they will be required to leave the fairgrounds. - 11.
+To be eligible for 1st or 2nd in class, a Market Heifer must gain 2 pounds per day and a Market Steer must gain 2.2 pounds per day. - 12.
 One Market Beef can be chosen for the carcass class.
 This animal will be sold to the packer for carcass evaluation and pricing on the grid system.
-All other Market Beef not going to the packer will be sold live weight based on the weigh-in weight. - 12.
-As the carcass data is collected at the fair, the winners of the beef carcass evaluation will be announced when the data is available.
+All other Market Beef not going to the packer will be sold live weight based on the weigh-in weight. - 13.
+The winners of the beef carcass evaluation will be announced when the data is available.
 Using the value-based grid system to market the beef, the beef superintendents may need a commitment before the fair starts as to the animal in the contest and others being sent through the sale.
-This is to schedule the slaughter date with the packer. - 13.
+This is to schedule the slaughter date with the packer. - 14.
 Iowa 4-H Animal Care and Management Disclosure Statements (Drug Affidavits) are required.
-These must be turned in at fair weigh-in, completely filled out and signed.
+These must be turned in at fair weigh-in, filled out and signed.